 Each year, Buffalo State faculty and students collaborate with dozens of dedicated and talented music educators from around western New York.
 We choose to recognize a few colleagues each year who have made outstanding contributions to their students, their institution, and the field of music education.

-Winners were recognized at the Buffalo State Philharmonia Orchestra concert on Tuesday, May 2, at 7:30 p.m. in the Performing Arts Center at Rockwell Hall.
+Winners will be recognized at the Buffalo State Philharmonia Orchestra concert on Tuesday, April 24, 2018 at 7:30 p.m. in the Performing Arts Center at Rockwell Hall.

 Virginia Hendra is a general music and chorus teacher at Meadow Elementary School in the North Tonawanda City School District.
 She has been teaching in North Tonawanda for nine years.
 She is a graduate of Mercyhurst University and State University of New York at Buffalo, receiving both bachelor's and master's degrees in music education.